‘There is another world, but it is in this one.’ – William Butler Yeats

 ‘So what do you believe in, if not a beautiful life?’

 ‘Oh, Mia…I am so sorry.
-If I believed in a beautiful life I would have never written one story.’
+If I believed in a beautiful life, I’d never have written a single story.’

-It said: I created someone in my writings, I created a human being out of paper and vivid imagination.
-At first I thought I created Mia to hurt myself, to run my fingers through her soul and see what’s it like being inside a beautiful mind.
-To contrast and shame me at my worst, to give the best of me to my favourite character; the best of my imagination.
-Then I figured that wasn’t true.
-Mia isn’t utopic, she’s real.
-Mia is here, she is accessible.
-She isn’t an unattainable trophy, but my hidden treasure.
-I didn’t create anyone, for she was in me all along.
-And, despite all, watching my imagination unfolding was like watching God at work—the best part of me, giving its best.
+‘I created someone in my writings, I created a human being out of paper and vivid imagination.
+At first I thought I created Mia to hurt myself.
+To run my fingers through her soul and see what it’s like to be inside a beautiful mind.
+To contrast and shame me at my worst, to give my favourite character the best of me.
+Then I realised that Mia is real.
+Mia is here, she’s accessible.
+She’s not an unattainable trophy, but my hidden treasure.
+I didn’t create anyone, because she was inside me all along.
+And despite everything, watching my imagination unfolding was like watching God at work—the best part of me, giving its very best.
 Heavenly.’

-‘No you’re not,’ I say.
+‘No, you won’t,’ I say.
 ‘God, I’m so stupid—and so are you!’

-‘I told you, I’m going to jump in front of a car or something!’
+‘I told you, I’m going to jump in front of a car or something!’ he laughs.

 ‘That’s immensely stupid, why would you do that?
 And what about me?’

-That’s two floors below me and I know I wouldn’t be able to stop him if he was actually serious.
+I know I wouldn’t be able to stop him if he was actually serious.

 ‘But I don’t want to die yet!’

 When I can no longer hear him, I go inside.
-It’s five in the morning and I’m wide awake as I stretch and curl under my blanket, still feeling the taste of alcohol on my lips.
-‘I’m alive,’ I tell myself over and over again, but I’m afraid to go to sleep.
-I know that I’ll have one of those nightmares again, and this time it’ll be ink that pours out of me, not blood.
+It’s five in the morning and I’m wide awake as I stretch and curl up under my covers, still feeling the taste of alcohol on my lips.
+I’m alive, I tell myself over and over again, but I’m afraid to fall asleep.
+I know I’m going to have another one of those nightmares, and this time it’ll be ink pouring out of me, not blood.

 ‘Up here, Mia!’